afrind/draft-rush/draft-kpugin-rush.md

 If server doesn't support VERSION sent by the client, server sends error frame with code `UNSUPPORTED VERSION`

+If audio time scale or video timescale are 0, server sends error frame with error code `INVALID FRAME FORMAT` and closes connection.

 ### Connect Ack frame

 ~~~